rmetcalf9/object_store_abstraction/README.md

 ### Double String Index
 This is equivalent to a repository but much simpler.
 There is no object type.
-It is just a set of strings which can be quicklky looked up.
+It is just a set of strings which can be quickly looked up.
 There are no extra metadata stored. objectStoreTypeString which segments the data.

 TODO
-DynamoDB
 TenantAware
 Caching
 Migrating